Alejandro Villarreal

-Alejandro Villarreal Zuluaga (born 28 July 2005) is a Colombian professional footballer who plays as a forward for Argentine club Aldosivi, on loan from Brazilian club Santos.
+Alejandro Villarreal Zuluaga (born 28 July 2005) is a Colombian professional footballer who plays as a forward for Argentine club Aldosivi.

 Club career

 Early career

 Born in Medellín, Antioquia, Villarreal began his career in Cali at the age of six with EF Leones del Sur.
 He subsequently represented América de Cali before having a six-season spell in the youth sides of Deportivo Cali.

 Santos

 On 7 March 2024, Villarreal agreed to a deal with Brazilian club Santos, but his registration was not made on time as the Profeta only had an amateur deal at Deportivo Cali, which delayed the transfer clearance.
 He was only officially registered in July, and also trained with the first team squad; Cali also retained 10% of his economic rights.

 Villarreal made his professional debut with Peixe on 17 August 2024, coming on as a second-half substitute for João Schmidt in a 1–0 Série B home loss to Avaí.
 He subsequently returned to the under-20 team.